Vanessa Rousso: Early life, family and education

 In college, she was on the Dean's list.
 After studying some game theory, she became proficient with the Rubik's Cube and then chess.
 However, because she considers both to be fairly objective static games, she began to prefer poker, which incorporated human psychology that allows for inferior hands to win.
 She graduated early from Duke University after two and a half years with a major in economics and a minor in political science in December 2003.
 Her collegiate duration of two and a half years was the shortest time to graduate in the history of Duke.

 Rousso began law school in 2004 and was the inaugural recipient of the Chaplin Scholarship from the University of Miami School of Law.
 During school she served on the editorial board of the University of Miami Law Review.
-In 2018 she enrolled in order to finish her law degree, which she completed that same year.
-Soon after graduating she passed the Florida Bar Exam.
+In 2018 she enrolled in order to finish law school, which she completed that same year.
+Soon after graduating, she passed the Florida Bar Exam.

 A poker player since the age of five, Rousso began serious poker tournament play during her summer break from law school.
 Rousso did not initially finish law school, dropping out to pursue her burgeoning poker career instead.
 However, she returned to school in the fall of 2017, and graduated magna cum laude in the Spring of 2018.